michealespinola/syno.plexupdate/README.md

       1. Right-click on the folder containing the script and choose Properties
       1. Copy the full directory path from the Location field
 1. Click OK

-**Note**: If the DSM is not configured to allow 3rd party "trusted publishers" the script will log "`error = [289]`" during the package installation process.

 # Script Logic Flow